esl/MongooseIM/doc/advanced-configuration/listen.md

 * **Example:** `shaper = "component_shaper"`

 The traffic shaper used to limit the XMPP traffic to prevent the server from being flooded with incoming data.
-Contrary to the C2S and S2S shapers, here the shaper name directly references the shaper defined in the `shaper` section.
+Contrary to the C2S and S2S shapers, here the shaper name directly references the shaper that needs to be defined in the [`shaper`](shaper.md) section.

 #### `listen.service.check_from`
 * **Syntax:** boolean